wordplaydev/wordplay/LANGUAGE.md

 These three values are 1) a link, 2) a hello world with underscores, italics, and extra bold, and 3) a sentence with an embedded code example.

+Markup values follow the same equality rules as text: but also must have the exact same markup structure.

 ## Compound Values

-Okay, those were the basic values.
 Now let's talk about the four built-in compound values (and how to get values out of them).

 ### List

+> LIST → listopen (EXPRESSION | SPREAD)\* listclose
+> SPREAD → : EXPRESSION

 Lists are sequences of values: